Fiori-Tracker/fioritracker.github.io/1909SPS08/installation/fioridev-steps.md

 ## Step 3 - Check if the Fiori Tracker applications run correctly

 There are two ways to start Fiori Tracker applications:

-- From your SAP Fiori Launchpad
+1. From your SAP Fiori Launchpad
-- By using simplified [Technical launchpad](/installation/technical-launchpad.md)  (in case your SAP Fiori launchpad is not available)

-1. To access Fiori Tracker applications from you SAP Fiori launchpad:
+To access Fiori Tracker applications from you SAP Fiori launchpad:

 - Start SAP Fiori launchpad with URL and login with the user that you have configured in Step 3 of the installation guide or